 MC Dental Emergency Dentist Services

 MC Dental provides exceptional emergency and urgent dental care in Melbourne.
 Our emergency dentists are skilled at handling all dental emergencies and urgent dental care treatments.
-We understand that when a dental emergency occurs it needs agile attention.
-Our team of professional dentists are here to help you with your dental emergencies during the COVID-19 period, which is inline with the government safe practice protocols.
-At MC Dental we encourage patients to call us immediately for advice and a solid plan of action.
+We understand that when a dental emergency occurs, it needs agile attention.
+Our team of professional dentists are here to help you with your dental emergencies during the COVID-19 period, which is in line with the government safe practice protocols.
+At MC Dental, we encourage patients to call us immediately for advice and a solid action plan.

 Common dental emergencies:

 - A lost dental filling

 - Chipped or broken teeth

 - A loose tooth.